Pedro24681/sql-ecommerce-case-study/ARCHITECTURE.md

 ## Overview

 This document explains how the E-Commerce SQL Case Study is structured from a “systems + analytics” point of view.
-The goal isn’t to pretend this is a full production platform—it’s to show that the project is designed intentionally: the schema matches business reality, the queries scale cleanly, and the analysis patterns are reusable.
+The goal isn’t to pretend this is a full production platform, it’s to show that the project is designed intentionally: the schema matches business reality, the queries scale cleanly, and the analysis patterns are reusable.

 What this demonstrates:
 - Data modeling decisions (normalized core + analytics-friendly joins)